warrieka/inspireNL/doc/source/Usage.rst

 -------------

 You can find the tool in the standard QGIS-plugin repo.
 On the menubar: **Plugins > Manage and Install Plugins .. > All** search for *INSPIRE nederland* and click *install plugin*.
-You can also download a specifiec version from Github_ and install de plugin from zipfile.
+You can also download a specific version from Github_ and install de plugin from zipfile.
 For  :ref:`Contribute` or testing a new version of the plugin then you can use this method.

 .. _Github: https://github.com/warrieka/inspireNL/releases/